konsumer/pdpi/README.md

 ## speed tweaks

-Get the fasted microSD card you can find.
-You can also make it boot faster by editing some files (with `nano`):
+Get the fastest microSD card you can find.
+You can also make the pi boot faster by editing some files (with `nano`):

 ### /boot/config.txt